chrisonoo/BookWormMVC/README.md

 BookWormMVC is an educational project created using **ASP.NET Core 6 MVC** and **C# 10**.
 The main goal of the project was to understand and practically use the handling of `one-to-many` and `many-to-many` relationships in the database.

+Extensive documentation helps to understand the project and draw your own conclusions for further learning.

 [[top](#table-of-contents)]

 ## Functionality